You Must Seek Compensation After a Florida Car Accident

 You can financially plan for many things in life: marriage, children, and even emergencies.
-However, most people do not plan on being involved in a life-altering car accident and the resulting medical expenses.
+However, most people do not plan on being involved in a life-altering car accident; nor do they plan for the mounting medical expenses that serious injuries can cause.
 The average cost of a three-day hospital stay is over $30,000, and fixing a broken leg can cost close to $8,000.
-Further, these costs do not include follow-up physician visits, medication, physical therapy, pain management costs, and necessary medical equipment.
-This is all on top of your pain and suffering and lost wages.
-The cost of a car accident can add up quickly, and your no-fault insurance coverage can exhaust itself quickly.
-But can your mounting medical bills affect other areas of your life?
+Further, these costs do not include follow-up physician visits, medications, physical therapy, pain management costs, or necessary medical equipment.
+Combine these expenses with your pain and suffering and lost wages, and the final bill can be outrageous.

 As the majority of medical facilities do not provide advanced billing services, do not be surprised if you begin to receive calls from collection agencies while you are in the process of negotiating or waiting for payment of your medical debt.
 Some medical providers are quick to send overdue payments to collections, and the collection agencies may be even quicker to report your debt to the credit agencies.

-Although credit agencies have a mandatory waiting period before allowing medical debt to affect your credit and paid-off medical debt will cease to affect your credit, nearly 43 million Americans have medical debt on their credit report.
+Although credit agencies have a mandatory waiting period before allowing medical debt to affect your credit, and paid-off medical debt will cease to affect your credit, nearly 43 million Americans have medical debt on their credit report.
 Even if you are entitled to payment of your medical bills from an insurance company or lawsuit, this does not stop the debt from affecting your credit score while such payments are pending.
 Poor credit can result in a multitude of personal difficulties, including:

 If you were injured in a Florida car accident and you were not deemed liable, you are entitled to full compensation for your medical expenses.
 This includes compensation from your own no-fault insurance company, compensation for the liable driver’s insurance company up to the policy limits, and compensation from the liable driver personally.
-Provided your treatment is deemed medically necessary from independent physicians, even your out-of-pocket expenses – such as over-the-counter medications and medical transportation expenses – can be recovered in a personal injury action.
+Provided your treatment is deemed medically necessary from independent physicians, even your out-of-pocket expenses, such as over-the-counter medications and medical transportation expenses, can be recovered in a personal injury action.

 Dolman Law Group